QubesOS/qubes-doc/QubesBuilder.md

 ### Non-default git branches

+**Below example values (especially branch names) are outdated, but config options and steps are still valid**

 You can use above tool to build Qubes with some components modified.
 Besides manual source modification, it is possible to use non-default git repositories, or just another branches.
 For example to try (**unofficial, not supported**) configuration with newer kernel and xorg server, you can add to builder.conf:

 ``` {.wiki}